Engineering the Future

 Engineering the Future is one of Heriot-Watt's Flagship Schools activiities, bringing together undergraduates and school pupils to create innovative solutions to global challenges.

-As part of the Energy, Geoscience, Infrastructure and Society (EGIS) undergraduate programme, 1st year undergraduates were set one week to come up with engineering solutions for global challenges.
-This year the theme was healthy lives, and primary school children put their heads together and identified health related problems in their homes and cities.
+As part of the Energy, Geoscience, Infrastructure and Society (EGIS) undergraduate programme, 1st year undergraduates are set one week to come up with engineering solutions for global challenges.
+In 2019, the theme was healthy lives, and primary school children put their heads together and identified health-related problems in their homes and cities.

 The opportunity you gave them enabled the children to use their creativity skills (a big initiative in Scottish Education at the moment).
 And, then seeing their ideas come to life was very exciting for them.
 In addition, the way the children were interacting with the students (adults in their eyes) was fantastic.
 I saw some of my children, who are usually really shy, chatting away to adults they don't know - it was great.

-Colleagues from the Scottish Funding Council (SFC) were also in attendance and were very impressed by the way the event connected primary and university students.
-SFC Assistant Director Helen Raftopoulos wrote about the visit on her blog.
+Colleagues from the Scottish Funding Council (SFC) were also there and were very impressed by the way the event connected primary and university students.
+SFC Assistant Director Helen Raftopoulos wrote about the visit on her SFC blog.

-The Year of Health continues with a series of events and activities planned for the year, spanning a breadth of highly topical inter-connected activities including, for example; biological engineering, biophysics, computer science, mathematical biology, psychology, environmental health, cancer biology, neuroscience, rehabilitation technologies and the design of age-friendly cities and communities.
-For more information see the Year of Health webpages and contact the HW Engage team on firstname.lastname@example.org.
+The Year of Health continued with a series of events and activities, spanning a breadth of highly topical interconnected activities including, for example; biological engineering, biophysics, computer science, mathematical biology, psychology, environmental health, cancer biology, neuroscience, rehabilitation technologies and the design of age-friendly cities and communities.